 Bonded Abrasives are a mixture of abrasive grains, fillers, and bonding materials.
-The bonding agents can be resin, rubber, shellac, epoxy, magnesite, or other bonding materials often referred to as ‘plastic’.
+The bonding agents can be resin, rubber, glass, or other bonding materials.
 As the wheel spins against the surface of a work piece, the grains fracture and wear away.
-As the top layer wears, a new layer of grains is exposed, and the wheel continues to shrink in diameter.
+As the top layer wears, a new layer of grains is exposed.

 Resin-bonded products are used for a wide range of applications, ranging from the tool room, foundry floor, or the job site.
-These include common products such as grinding discs, grinding wheels, cut-off wheels, chop saw blades, cones, plugs, and mounted points.
+These include common products such as grinding segments, grinding wheels, cut-off wheels, chop saw blades, cones, plugs, and mounted points.
 Diamond and cBN products are available in resin or electroplated bonds.

 Vitrified wheels and segments are used in the tool rooms with production surface grinders or center-less machines.